RhetTbull/textinator/README.md

 At startup, Textinator starts a persistent [NSMetadataQuery Spotlight query](https://developer.apple.com/documentation/foundation/nsmetadataquery?language=objc) (using the [pyobjc](https://pyobjc.readthedocs.io/en/latest/) Python-to-Objective-C bridge) to detect when a new screenshot is created.

 When the user creates screenshot, the `NSMetadataQuery` query is fired and Textinator performs text detection using a [Vision](https://developer.apple.com/documentation/vision?language=objc) [VNRecognizeTextRequest](https://developer.apple.com/documentation/vision/vnrecognizetextrequest?language=objc) call.

+Textinator can also monitor the clipboard and detect text in images copied to the clipboard.

 ## Notes